-This post is the first in a series I’ll be publishing over the next couple of weeks.
+This post is the first in a series.
 The topic?
 How to use your tax return to start a business at home.
 Why am I talking about this?

 Why Use Your Tax Return To Start a Business at Home?